ajramirezcodes/Budget-Tracker/README.md

-# Budget Tracker 💰
+# Budget Tracker

-A simple budget tracking app built with JavaScript, HTML, and CSS.
+Users can set a budget, add categories and expenses, and view total spending and remaining balance.
+Expenses are sortable by category for easy tracking.

 ## Features
+- Add a total budget and track remaining balance in real time
+- Select custom categories for expenses
+- Input expenses with descriptions and categorize them
-- Add income and expenses
+- View and sort expenses by category for clear insights
-- View running balance
+- Fully responsive design using HTML, CSS, and JavaScript

 ## Live Demo